 I have been quite behind in processing my photo galleries and panoramics.

+I have just now put up the gallery of panoramics from the Death Valley Wildflowers trip from March of 2005.
+Interesting scenery, and when you get close enough lots of fields of flowers.
 Of course, on most of them the flowers are so tiny that they are resolved well only when the panos are seen printed at full resolution, not when shrunk for a computer screen.

 Earlier I posted about my panoramas of Australia.
 Now I have put up the large gallery of regular spect photos from the trip.
 We began with a short visit to Melbourne, then drove the Great Ocean Road , ending in Adelaide.
 From there we flew to Darwin in the top end to visit Kakadu National Park and Litchfield National Park.

 When you take pictures on the road, you would love to have the latitude and longitude coordinates of each picture stored with it.
 Indeed, if combined with a digital compass clever software could even tell you what landmark was in the photograph. (ie. if standing on rim of Grand Canyon looking north, it's probably a picture of the canyon.)

 Everybody is having a great time these days with the new and increasing satellite imagery found at Google Maps, finding their own houses and world landmarks.

 I found a database built by a Keyhole user describing all the coordinates of the 788 Unesco World Heritage Sites.
 With a bit of perl magic I turned the Keyhole format into a series of web pages with links to Google satellite imagery.